-Gross loan volume as of December 31, 2015 was \$1,021,011, a 4.17 percent increase from the same period in 2014.
-Net loan volume was \$1,009,098 as of December 31, 2015, for a 4.18 percent increase from the previous year.
-The increase in gross and net loan volume during the reporting period is primarily attributed to new loans closed during 2015.
-During 2015, the Association targeted certain segments of our business with hopes of increasing market share.
+Gross loan volume as of December 31, 2016 was \$1,092,080, a 6.96 percent increase from the same period in 2015.
+Net loan volume was \$1,079,937 as of December 31, 2016, for a 7.02 percent increase from the previous year.
+The increase in gross and net loan volume during the reporting period is primarily attributed to new loans closed during 2016.
+During 2016, the Association targeted certain segments of our business with hopes of increasing market share.
 Continued efforts are being made to expand services, increase public knowledge of our services, and streamline current delivery of products to enhance and grow the loan portfolio.

 The Association loan portfolio is significantly impacted by loan seasonality.
 The short-term portfolio, which is heavily influenced by operating-type loans, normally reaches a peak balance in August and declines in the fall months as commodities are marketed and proceeds are applied to repay operating loans.

 Participation loans provide a means for the Association to spread credit concentration risk and realize non-patronage sourced interest and fee income, which can strengthen the capital position.

-Loan Participations 2015 2014 2013
+Loan Participations 2016 2016 2015 2014

-Participations Purchased 1996
+Participations Purchased - 11

-- FCS Institutions \$ 43,958 \$ 50,706 \$ 48,065
+- FCS Institutions \$ 47,609 \$ 43,958 \$ 50,706

 Participations Purchased

-- Non-FCS Institutions 151,635 158,655 169,165
+Non-FCS Institutions = 151,635 158,655

-Participations Sold (279,867) (250,142) (223,738)
+Participations Sold (268,073) (279,867) (250,142)

-Total \$ (84,274) \$ (40,781) \$ (6,508)
+Total \$ (220,464) \$ (84,274) \$ (40,781)

-The increase in participations sold is due to one large syndicated deal closed in 2015 in which the Association was the co-lead.
-This credit was syndicated entirely within the Farm Credit System, with the Association's entire portion being sold within the Farm Credit System.
+The decrease in participations purchased is due to one large syndicated deal in 2016 in which the Association became the colead and, therefore, its interest was no longer considered purchased from a non-FCS (System) institution.
+This credit was syndicated entirely within the System, with the Association's entire portion being sold within the System.

-The Association did not have any loans that were sold with recourse, retained subordinated participation interests in loans sold, or interests in pools of subordinated participation interests for the period ended December 31, 2015.
+The Association did not have any loans that were sold with recourse, retained subordinated participation interests in loans sold, or interests in pools of subordinated participation interests for the period ended December 31, 2016.

 The Association also participates in the Farmer Mac Long Term Stand-By program.
 Farmer Mac was established by Congress to provide liquidity to agricultural lenders.
-At December 31, 2015, the Association had loans amounting to \$473, which were 100 percent guaranteed by Farmer Mac.
+At December 31, 2016, the Association had loans amounting to \$405, which were 100 percent guaranteed by Farmer Mac.
 The Association additionally has portions of loans that are guaranteed by the Farm Service Agency.
 These guarantees are made for the purpose of reducing credit risk.
-At December 31, 2015, the balance of these guarantees was \$10,679, compared to \$9,438 at December 31, 2014 and \$9,410 at December 31, 2013.
+At December 31, 2016, the balance of these guarantees was \$13,458, compared to \$10,679 at December 31, 2015 and \$9,438 at December 31, 2014.